A Midsummer Night's Dream (1969 film): Action

 The four lovers Hermia (Christine Delaroche), Helena (Claude Jade), Lysander (Michel Ruhl), and Demetrius (Dominique Serina) have fled to a forest near Athens to escape from their parents' marriage plans.
-The situation is a bad one, because Helena's beloved Demetrius is in love with Hermia.
+The situation is bad, because Helena's beloved Demetrius is in love with Hermia.
 Since Helena wants to win over Demetrius, she reveals the escape plan.
 The four wander through the thicket in the kingdom of the elves.
-There, the elf couple Oberon (Jean-Claude Drouot) and Titania (Christiane Minazzoli) are arguing furiously.
+The elf couple Oberon (Jean-Claude Drouot) and Titania (Christiane Minazzoli) are arguing furiously there.
 Hoping to solve the lovers' romantic problems, the spirit Puck drops a magical potion into the eyes of the young man he believes to be Demetrius.
-The potion's effect is to make the man fall in love with the first being he sees upon awaking.
+The potion's effect makes the man fall in love with the first being he sees upon awaking.
 But Puck is mistaken: the sleeping man was Lysander.
-Now both Lysander and Demetrius are competing for the same woman, Hermia, who previously nobody had loved.
+Now both Lysander and Demetrius are competing for the same woman, Hermia, who nobody previously loved.
 Hermia's jealousy is reawakened.
 Standing between the envious Hermia and her amorous suitors, Helena begins to despair.
 While the young people argue, a troupe of craftsmen become lost in the woods.
 The magical potion is applied to the sleeping Titania in order to play a trick on her: she falls in love with Bottom, one of the lost troupe, who has been magically given a donkey's head.
 Oberon ends the general confusion by sending the quartet of Athenian lovers to sleep again ...